Best Male Enhancement Pills

 • Many ingredient doses are relatively low

-VigRX Plus comes from a brand that offers a slew of male sexual health products, including pills designed exclusively for fertility and sprays and wipes to help men overcome premature ejaculation.
+VigRX Plus comes from a brand (Leading Edge Health) that offers a slew of male sexual health products, including pills designed exclusively for fertility and sprays and wipes to help men overcome premature ejaculation.

 VigRX Plus is one of just three formulas in our guide to contain Bioperine, a black pepper extract that can increase your absorption of the supplement’s other ingredients.
 This becomes important when you consider that many of VigRX Plus’s ingredients appear in low doses compared to those used in studies.
 For example, we appreciate the inclusion of saw palmetto, but studies looking into its efficacy for sexual health use doses around three times what you see in VigRX Plus.

 This isn’t the case with all of the present ingredients.
-Ginkgo biloba, while most often thought of as a cognitive aid, has been shown effective in cases of antidepressant-induced ED in doses ranging from 60mg-120mg.
-VigRX’s 100mg ginkgo dose is on the upper end of that range.
+Ginkgo biloba, while most often thought of as a cognitive aid, has been shown effective in cases of antidepressant-induced ED in doses ranging from 60mg-120mg — and VigRX’s 200mg ginkgo dose is above that mark.

 Here’s a closer look at the ingredients in VigRX Plus: